symfony/symfony/src/Symfony/Component/Notifier/Bridge/Telegram/README.md

 Interacting with local API server instead of official Telegram API
 ------------------------------------------------------------------

-If such a case is needed, you can simply replace the `default` keyword in the DSN with the desired domain/IP address of your local API server.
+If such a case is needed, you can replace the `default` keyword in the DSN with the desired domain/IP address of your local API server.
 You may also want to disable the notifier default behavior of using `https` protocol as local API servers can only accept `http` traffic.